Santiago Mellado

-Santiago "Jimmy" Heriberto Mellado (born April 6, 1963), is the President and CEO of Compassion International, a Christian holistic child development organization dedicated to the long-term development of children living in poverty around the world, which is based in Colorado Springs, Colorado.
+Santiago "Jimmy" Heriberto Mellado (born April 6, 1963) is a Salvadoran-American non-profit executive and former athlete.
+He is currently the President and CEO of Compassion International, a Christian holistic child development organization dedicated to the long-term development of children living in poverty around the world, which is based in Colorado Springs, Colorado.
 Mellado previously served as president of the Willow Creek Association (WCA) in South Barrington, Illinois, from 1993 to 2013.
 He also competed in the 1988 Summer Olympics and 1987 Pan American Games as a decathlete.
 He serves as a trustee for Fuller Theological Seminary and on the board of directors for the National Association of Evangelicals.
 He also serves on the Board of Directors for Art of the Olympians.

 Education

 Mellado graduated cum laude with a degree in Mechanical Engineering from Southern Methodist University in 1985.
 He later graduated from Harvard Business School in 1991.
 While he was at Harvard, he wrote a case study on the Willow Creek Community Church which has become a part of the curriculum at Harvard Business School.